RKNF404/chromium-harden/SETUP_GUIDE.md

 ## Android

-There is a way to add flags via ADB (it may require root, I'm not sure), but I know very little about it and would advise against.
+There is a way to add flags via ADB, but I know very little about it and would advise against.